Asif12as/CyberMemeX/DEPLOYMENT.md

 ## Connecting Frontend and Backend

 1. After deploying the backend, copy the Render service URL (e.g., `https://meme-platform-backend.onrender.com`)
-2. Add this URL as the `VITE_API_URL` environment variable in your Vercel project
+2. Add this URL as the `VITE_API_URL` environment variable in your Netlify or Vercel project
 3. Redeploy your frontend if necessary

 ## CORS Configuration